YaKozina/Calibration_testing/README.md

 - **REAL** - full pipeline for real experimental data: calibration-constant extraction and application of the constants to the same dataset for all four energy-correction modes.
-Uses Falaise 5.1.10.
+Uses Falaise 5.1.10 at least.

 - **SIMU** - simulation pipeline for Bi-207 calibration events, used to study the physical origin of the angular energy-loss effect observed in real data.
   Simulated events are not calibrated; the simulation is used to identify which electrons lose energy in the copper calibration-source frame (GID 1066) and to confirm that these electrons populate the inter-peak 600-800 keV plateau.
-  Uses Falaise 5.1.13.
+  Uses Falaise 5.1.13 and further versions only.

+  and the **UNIFIED PIPELINE**

 Applied after: